apple050620312/habby-monthly-gift-bot/README.md

 ## About
 Original developed by **Reformed(mayvary)**, but he deleted his Discord and GitHub account.

+Currently using by Survivor.io, SOULS, Archero2, Wittle Defender

 Maintaining by **sangege**, contact me through [Discord](https://discord.com/users/523114942434639873) or create an issue.

 ## Bot always said captcha failed / don't work?